jrc17/pattern_generator/README.md

 Currently, the patterns generated are for file sizes that I usually work with.
 Most of these are around 4000 x 4000 px or larger to retain image quality.
 I haven't yet explored smaller sizes, as I first need to determine how the patterns will look at those dimensions.

-The project was built using the Python image manipulation library Pillow.
-Images are read and processed, and the output images are saved to a designated folder using Python libraries.
+The project utilizes the Python Imaging Library, Pillow, to handle image manipulation.
+It reads and processes input images, and saves the resulting patterns to a specified output folder using standard Python libraries

 ## Features